What is Bing Places for Business?

 Bing Places for Business is Microsoft’s free tool for claiming and managing your business listing across Bing Search, Bing Maps, Yahoo Search, and increasingly, Microsoft Copilot’s AI-powered results.

-While Google dominates search, Bing quietly handles 3.5% of global search traffic — and considerably more on desktop, especially among older demographics and corporate users (Microsoft Edge is the default browser on Windows PCs).
+While Google dominates search, Bing quietly handles 3.5% of global search traffic.
+And considerably more on desktop, especially among older demographics and corporate users (Microsoft Edge is the default browser on Windows PCs).
 In the US specifically, Bing reaches approximately 13% of desktop searches.

 The platform allows you to add your NAP information, photos, hours, services, and other business details.
 One bonus: you can import your Google Business Profile data directly into Bing Places, making setup nearly instant.